tooxie/dnstls/README.md

 ## Improvements
 As mentioned in the _Concerns_ section, the first improvement I would introduce would be to rewrite it in a different language.
+The reason to use python was to solve the given problem instead of falling victim of premature optimization.

 Also:
 * Write tests
 * Support IPv6
-* Allow log levels to be strings instead of ints
+* Allow log levels to be strings instead of ints, e.g. _debug_ or _error_
 * Add a healthcheck endpoint that verifies the availability of the external DNS server
+* Add support for multiple DNS servers, in case one goes down
+* Export metrics
+    * Like the time it takes for each query
+    * Or the number of queries that cannot be processed succesfuly
 * Fix known issues

 ## Known issues
-I could not get the UDP support to work.
-It receives the query, sends it out to the external DNS server, but when the response is sent out to the client, it arrives malformed.
+UDP support does not work as expected.
+It receives a DNS query, sends it out to the DNS server, but when it gets the response and forwards it to the client, it arrives malformed.
+There is clearly an issue with the UDP->TCP->UDP conversion.
-I was not able to send it back to the client in the proper format.

-The requests block, so while a request to the external DNS is being made, all incoming requests must wait.
-This is another reason why I would not use Python for this project, non-blocking code is not one of the strengths of the language (to put it mildly).
+The outgoing requests block the socket, i.e. while a query to the DNS server is being made, all incoming requests must wait until we get a response.
+While it's possible to write non-blocking code with Python, it's definitely not one of the language's strengths.
+Were this service ever to see production, this is a good reason, in my opinion, to migrate it to a different language.